sakx7/mathcompuni/README.md

 This task is being submitted via CANVAS in PDF format only.
 Here's what you can expect in each part of the coursework:

 ### Part A
-- This part includes my worked solutions.
-I've chosen to submit scanned handwritten notes as they reflect my learning process.
+- This part includes my worked solutions, which I have compiled using **LaTeX**.
+I opted for LaTeX to ensure clean and organized mathematical expressions.

 ### Part B
 - This part is all about MATLAB code.
 I will be submitting well-commented code with relevant screenshots of the command window and graphs.